Build a Knowledge Base

 Managed — Notion, Confluence, Coda with AI search.
 Or dedicated KB tools like Guru, Slite, Document360.
 Fast to set up.
 Less control.

 RAG platforms — CustomGPT, Chatbase, or similar.
-You upload docs; they provide a chatbot or search.
+You upload docs; they provide a chatbot or search interface.
 Good balance of control and ease.

 Custom build — Embeddings plus vector DB plus LLM.
 Full control.
 Requires development.
-Use when off-the-shelf does not fit.
+Use when off-the-shelf doesn't fit your requirements.

-Start managed or RAG platform.
-Build custom only when you have specific requirements.
+Start managed or with a RAG platform.
+Build custom only when you have specific requirements that justify it.

 Document Ingestion